Josh Bell Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins' 4.26 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.26 team ERA ranks 14th across all league pitching staffs.

 - Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).